-The budgie might hold the record for the largest vocabulary (yes, you read that right!), and the African grey might have the most developed usage of language, but the amazing amazon holds the title for speech clarity!
-You will never hear: “What did your bird say?” when an amazon enters the spotlight – it is always as clear as human speech – and they are better singers than many human vocalists out there with platinum records.
-They never fail to entertain.
+The budgie might hold the record for the largest vocabulary- yes, you read that right!- and the African grey might have the most developed usage of language, but the amazing amazon holds the title for speech clarity!
+You will never hear, “What did your bird say?” when an amazon enters the spotlight; it is always as clear as human speech.

 However, the amazon parrot requires specific care in order to thrive in captivity.
-A common mistake that amazon owners make is in underestimating the intelligence of their bird.
-Science has recently put parrot intelligence in line with that of the small primates – that means that the only animals they consider smarter are dolphins, great apes and humans.
+A common mistake that amazon owners make is underestimating the intelligence of their bird.
+Science has recently put parrot intelligence in line with that of the small primates.
+This means the only animals they consider smarter are dolphins, great apes and humans.

-If you are doing things properly with your bird, you are providing lots of toys for entertainment and foraging opportunities to satisfy their instinct to search for food.
+If you are doing things properly with your bird, then you are providing lots of toys for entertainment and foraging opportunities to satisfy their instinct to search for food.
 If you are doing this, hats off to you for providing as natural a life as you can for a bird in captivity.
 But we can’t stop there.

-We can do better…
+We can do better!

 We understand that you may not be interested in training your birds.
 You may not care if your bird can perform the perfect wave or spin.
-You may be satisfied with the relationship you share with your bird status quo.
+You may be satisfied with the relationship you share with your bird: the status quo.
 But is your amazon satisfied?
 Can it possibly live a fulfilling life presented with the same things day after day?
 Probably not.
 Training opens the doors to a world of learning for your bird.
-It is much less about WHAT you are training your bird to do than that you ARE training.
+It is much less about WHAT you are training your bird to do and more about the fact that you ARE training.